 = customs value

-Please note that we stress the importance of planning ahead of a potential delivery of goods to Norway.
-Due to the stringent requirements of documentation from the tax authorities, we have seen numerous examples of businesses losing VAT deductions because goods have been cleared through customs on the wrong entity or there are missing documentation of sales in Norway.
+Please note that we stress the importance of planning for a potential delivery of goods to Norway.
+Due to the stringent documentation requirements from the tax authorities, we have seen numerous examples of businesses losing VAT deductions because goods have been cleared through customs on the wrong entity or there is missing documentation of sales in Norway.

 You will also find relevant information on our website: VAT in Norway.